 - Sources & Standards Source list and research references used across the project.

-- External References Other sites and resources.
+- Enthusiast & Collector Sites Other sites and resources.

 - Definitive Guide to Research Standards A long-form reference hub for deeper reading and structured collecting notes.